14 Wedding Things You Can Cut Without Feeling Guilty (Even If Everyone Else Is Doing Them)

 Most people forget them, leave them behind, or toss them later.

-But you do not need to spend $300+ on 100 monogrammed shot glasses.
+But you don't need to spend $300+ on 100 monogrammed shot glasses.

 You just don’t.